Guidelines for Authors

 Length of manuscripts

-Manuscript typically should be up to 20,000 characters (including summaries, notes, list of references).
+Manuscript typically should be from 20,000 up to 55,000 characters (including summaries, notes, list of references).
 Articles that exceed this limit will be returned to the authors.

 The text of the manuscript should contain the following elements: